 It may be possible to complete an Education minor and/or specialization in addition to the major.
-The Faculty of Education offers 19 minors and three specializations (Early Childhood Education, Special/Inclusive Education, and Technology in Education).
-A minor consists of five non-Education courses and one curriculum and instruction Education course.
+The Faculty of Education offers 18 minors and two specializations (Special/Inclusive Education and Technology in Education).
+A minor typically consists of five non-Education courses and one curriculum and instruction Education course.
+Native Education Majors must have a required minor comprised of seven non-Education courses in a school subject area.
 The specializations consist of four courses and corresponding Professional Semester III focus.
 Completing a minor and/or a specialization allows students to develop expertise in a second area of teaching and be more versatile and marketable as a graduating teacher.
-For more information, see the 2011/2012 University of Lethbridge Calendar, Part 8 - Education, Sections 7.
+For more information, see the 2014/2015 University of Lethbridge Calendar, Part 8 - Education, Sections 7.
 Education Minors (p.
-168) and 8.
+166) and 8.
 Education Specializations (p.
-172).
+170).